slideloft/new-docs/glossary/accounts.md

 Accounts are the central data structure in Bantu.
 They hold balances, sign transactions, and issue assets.
 All entries that persist on the ledger are owned by a particular account.

-In addition to a valid keypair, an account needs a balance of XLM sufficient to meet the network reserve before it exists on the ledger.
+In addition to a valid keypair, an account needs a balance of XBN sufficient to meet the network reserve before it exists on the ledger.

 ## Keypair